Tourism-and-Culture/Tourism-and-Culture/README.md

 - Some operational dashboards analyze the first page of rows returned by Supabase unless pagination is implemented.
 - Milestone 3 transport and modal-shift data include synthetic or simulated project data.
 - Forecasting is based on historical rolling patterns and is not a trained machine-learning model.
+- Traffic intelligence is based on historical and project-level analytical data rather than live road sensors, GPS feeds, or real-time vehicle speeds

 ## Future Enhancements